bitfinexcom/bfx-hf-strategy/README.md

 })
 ```

-The above strategy defines two EMA indicators, `l` and `s`, with periods of 100 and 20 respectively, and 3 update methods; In total, 5 update methods are available:
+The above strategy defines two EMA indicators, `emaL` and `emaS`, with periods of 100 and 20 respectively, and 3 update methods; In total, 5 update methods are available:

 * `onEnter` - called when no position is open
 * `onUpdateLong` - called when a long position is open